mgsosna/mattsosna.com/_posts/data_engineering/2022-04-24-AWS-Storage.md

 But even with a database, S3 is still ideal for storing the _raw data_ that generated those data.
 S3 can serve as a backup for logs, raw sensor data for your IoT application, text files from user interviews, and more.
 And some file types, such as images or trained machine learning models, are best kept in S3, with the database simply storing the path to the object.

 ### Using S3
 So let's actually create a bucket.
 Don't worry about getting charged by AWS for storing data $-$ we'll stay well within the boundaries of the [Free Tier](https://aws.amazon.com/free/) and delete everything once we're done.
+We'll create a bucket, then upload and download files.
+We'll use the console, AWS CLI, and Python SDK to perform each of these steps, though note that we can do all steps from any one of the tools.

 #### Create a bucket
-We'll interact with S3 from the console, the AWS CLI, and the Python SDK.
-Let's start with the console.
+Let's start with the console to create a bucket.
 We first [log into our AWS account](https://aws.amazon.com) (preferably with an [IAM role]({{  site.baseurl  }}/AWS-Intro/#iam-identity-and-access-management)) and navigate to S3.
 Then we just click the "Create bucket" button:

 <img src="{{ site.baseurl }}/images/data_engineering/aws/storage/create_bucket.png">